 as lamas.
 The five Buddhas represent different states of perfect being.
 According to The Tibetan Book of the Dead, these five Buddhas meet a person's spirit after they have died, and decide on the time and place for the person to be reborn.

-Muslims pray together in the mosque, led by the Imam (head priest) The muezzin's call carries far from the top of the minaret
+The muezzin's call Muslims pray carries far from the together in the top of the minaret mosque, led by the Imam (head priest)